LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 1. Optimize your LinkedIn profile

-Reviewing your LinkedIn profile before you start outbound prospecting on LinkedIn is crucial.
-Don’t start sending connection requests and outreach messages until you’re satisfied your LinkedIn profile is complete and looks professional.
+Don’t start sending connection requests and outreach messages until your LinkedIn profile is complete and looks professional.

 Here are some quick tips on what to do.

-• Profile and cover pictures: Your LinkedIn profile picture is the first thing your prospects will see, so make sure you look friendly, professional, and trustworthy.
+Your LinkedIn profile picture is the first thing your prospects will see, so make sure you look friendly, professional, and trustworthy.
 Your cover photo should help highlight the value you bring to customers.

 Here’s my own profile picture.
 I’m smiling and wearing my Hyperise hoodie.
-The cover image shows someone creating a personalized image with our value proposition visible in the corner.
+The cover image shows someone creating a personalized image with our value proposition visible in the corner:

-• Description: Here, it’s a good idea to tell a little success story of how you got where you are, what your area of expertise is, and the kind of projects you had the most success with.
+Here, it’s a good idea to tell a little success story of how you got where you are, what your area of expertise is, and the kind of projects you had the most success with.

 Here’s a good example from one of LinkedIn’s most well-known members, Simon Sinek:

-• Recommendations: Nothing gives you credibility like satisfied clients.
-After you’ve completed a project, ask your client to give you a LinkedIn recommendation.
 You can even write it yourself and ask their approval.
 These recommendations are prominently placed on your LinkedIn profile and serve as great social proof of success.

 Here’s a good example from disability rights advocate, Tiffany Yu’s profile: